 Monday, August 28 – Gerry Stockhausen’s birthday week — in memory

-People tell stories about what they see, and hear, and touch, and people listen.
-This ancient rhythm weaves humans together over the centuries.
-At universities we talk about “research” and in my faith tradition, we tell each other what we perceive in sacred words.
+People tell stories about what they see, and hear, and touch, and other people listen.
+This ancient rhythm weaves humans together over centuries.
 Telling and listening make the world go round.
 The passage of time sifts words, sorting out the not very good from the good and the very good.
-But in a lifetime of listening, you may find a few sayings so compelling that they hold their shape as clear and unforgettable for decades.
+But in a lifetime of listening, you may find a few sayings so compelling that they remain unforgettable for decades.

-Many people at the university have spent time and tears keeping vigil as Gerry Stockhausen, back in early January 2016, labored with his dying in an Omaha hospital room kept company by some of the close women and men of his life.
-After he died, some of Gerry’s soul friends gathered in Omaha, in Milwaukee, and here on campus in Detroit, to anoint him with our love after he had left us.
+Many of us at the university remember spending time and tears keeping vigil as Gerry Stockhausen, back in early January 2016, labored with his dying in an Omaha hospital room kept company by some of the close women and men of his life.
+After he died, some of Gerry’s soul friends gathered in Omaha, in Milwaukee, and here on campus in Detroit, to anoint him with our love after he had left us too young.
 We told stories about him, sang songs he used to play and sing and lead for worship.
-Once I heard Gerry preach a game-changer homily.
-I write how I remember what he said then as a way of keeping vigil in these months since he died in that Omaha room.
+Once I heard Gerry preach a life-changing homily, suitable for his birthday week (August 27).

 Have a blest day,

 Today’s Post – a treasure in a field

 “The kingdom of heaven is like treasure hidden in a field which someone has found; he hides it again, goes off happy, sells everything he owns and buys the field.”